Call Today to Get Started With Your Visa!

 Risks of Consular Processing

-• Visa interview wait times vary based on the U.S. consulate’s backlog.
+• Visa interview wait times vary based on the US consulate’s backlog.

-• If your visa is denied, you cannot re-enter the U.S. under H-1B status.
+• If your visa is denied, you cannot re-enter the US under H-1B status.

 However, your eligibility depends on your current status: